From $U(1) \times U(1)$ Symmetry Breaking to Majoron Cosmology: Insights from NANOGrav 15-year Data: Introduction

 Recent studies have explored a broad landscape of stable CSs—including cosmic superstrings, local strings, and global strings~\cite{Schmitz:2024gds,Koehler:2024gzv,Wachter:2024zly,Wachter:2024aos,Blasi:2024vew,Hirose:2024wuk,Sousa:2024ytl,Cheng:2024axj,Baeza-Ballesteros:2024otj,Favero:2024xwh,Antusch:2024qpb,Storm:2024yhf,Chianese:2024gee,Schmitz:2024hxw,Blanco-Pillado:2024aca,Kume:2024adn,Pallis:2024mip,Jiao:2024rcr,Servant:2023tua,Baeza-Ballesteros:2023say,Fu:2023nrn,King:2023cgv,DiBari:2023mwu}.
 Some works focus on theoretical developments~\cite{Schmitz:2024gds,Sousa:2024ytl,Cheng:2024axj,Storm:2024yhf,Schmitz:2024hxw}, while others emphasize simulations of string networks~\cite{Baeza-Ballesteros:2024otj,Koehler:2024gzv,Wachter:2024zly,Hirose:2024wuk,Blanco-Pillado:2024aca,Jiao:2024rcr,Servant:2023tua,Baeza-Ballesteros:2023say}.
 Additional investigations have addressed CSs in the contexts of leptogenesis~\cite{Chianese:2024gee}, inflation~\cite{Antusch:2024qpb,Pallis:2024mip}, and dark matter phenomenology~\cite{Favero:2024xwh}. {Ref.~\cite{Fu:2023nrn} compared the GW spectrum from a global $U(1)_{B-L}$ symmetry breaking against the NANOGrav 12.5 year data.
 The GW spectrum from GCSs in a majoron model is also considered in Ref.~\cite{DiBari:2023mwu}.
 However, neither paper considers the impact of gravity-induced soft breaking of the global symmetry.
 On the other hand, Ref.~\cite{Kume:2024adn} presents a Bayesian analysis of the NANOGrav 15-year data to place an upper bound on the string tension of local cosmic strings (LCSs). }

-{The extended symmetry structure of the modified majoron model gives rise to the formation of intricate topological defects in the early Universe.
+The extended symmetry structure of the modified majoron model gives rise to the formation of intricate topological defects in the early Universe.
 When the local $U(1)_{B-L}$ symmetry breaks, it generates LCSs, followed by the formation of GCSs from the spontaneous breaking of the global $U(1)$.
 As the Universe cools down to a temperature where the Hubble constant is comparable to the majoron mass, explicit symmetry breaking becomes relevant, leading to the formation of domain walls (DWs).
 Each of these topological defects can emit gravitational radiation.
 The string-wall network's fate hinges on how many walls attach to each string.
 If stable DWs form, they can dominate the Universe's energy density, contradicting the CMB observations.
 However, if only a single DW attaches to either type of string, the network becomes unstable and promptly collapses~\cite{Rothstein:1992rh, Barr:1992qq, Vilenkin:1982ks}.
-In this paper, we analyse scenarios where only a single DW is formed so that CSs predominantly generate the GW spectrum.}
+In this paper, we analyse scenarios where only a single DW is formed so that the GW spectrum is generated predominantly from CSs.\footnote{In particular, we consider the scenario in which one DW is attached to one GCS.
+In this case, minimization of Majoron gradient energy around the local strings suggests that no wall can consistently attach to a local string (see section~\ref{gcs+lcs} for details), rendering the system unstable and leading to the eventual collapse of the domain wall~\cite{Vilenkin:1982ks}.
+By contrast, when a single DW is attached to a local string, more than one wall can be attached to the associated global string.
+To the best of our knowledge, the collapse of this particular complex wall-string network has not been explicitly demonstrated in dedicated numerical simulations.
+Given this absence of direct numerical confirmation, we restrict our analysis to the case of a single domain wall attached to global strings only; see Table~\ref{tab:BP} for details.} An interesting aspect explored in this work is the role of the majoron mass in setting an infrared (IR) cutoff on the GW spectrum, which in turn influences the fit to the NANOGrav data.

+Recently, Ref.~\cite{Greljo:2025suh} constructed a model gauging an anomaly-free linear combination of baryon and lepton numbers to ensure proton stability.
+This model also features a gravity-induced, explicitly broken accidental $U(1)_L$ global symmetry and the associated majoron.
+The authors explore the majoron as a DM candidate for $m_{\chi} > 10^{-5}$ eV and consider minimal thermal leptogenesis.
+Our fit to the NANOGrav data extends to this class of model as well.
+However, we focus on majoron masses below $10^{-15}$ eV, necessary for the string-wall network to survive long enough for the CS GW spectrum to reach below the nano-Hz frequency range.